-Theorem 18.19.
-Algorithm 18.4 together with the write operation from Algorithm 18.17 and the read operation from Algorithm 18.18 solves asynchronous binary agreement for f < n/2 crash failures.
+Theorem 18.18.
+Algorithm 18.17 solves asynchronous binary agreement for f < n/2 crash failures.

 Proof.
-The upper bound for the number of crash failures results from the upper bound in Theorem 18.15.
+The upper bound for the number of crash failures results from the upper bound in 18.15.
+The idea of this algorithm is to simulate the read and write operations from Algorithm 18.4.

-Algorithm 18.17 simulates a write operation: by accepting the own message/coinflip, a node verifies that n - f nodes have received its most recent generated coinflip $coin(c_u)$ and written it to their local blackboard.
-At least n - 2f > 1 of these nodes will never crash and the value therefore can be considered as stored on the blackboard.
-While u's own value is not accepted and therefore not stored, node u will not generate new coinflips.
-Therefore, at any point of the algorithm, there are at most n additional generated coinflips next to the accepted coins.
-This corresponds to the write operation in Algorithm 18.4.
+Line 3 simulates a read operation: by accepting the own coinflip, a node verifies that n-f correct nodes have received its most recent generated coinflip $coin(c_u, r)$ .
+At least n-2f > 1 of these nodes will never crash and the value therefore can be considered as stored on the blackboard.
+While a value is not accepted and therefore not stored, node u will not generate new coinflips.
+Therefore, at any point of the algorithm, there is at most n additional generated coinflips next to the accepted coins.